voxpupuli/puppet-chrony/README.md

 Override the stratum of the server which will be reported to clients when the local reference is active.
 Defaults to 10

+#### `stratumweight`

+Sets how much distance should be added per stratum to the synchronisation distance when chronyd selects the synchronisation source from available sources.
+When not set, chronyd's default will be used, which since version 2.0 of chrony, is 0.001 seconds.

 #### `log_options`

 Specify which information is to be logged.